keep-starknet-strange/cashubrew/docs/CONTRIBUTING.md

-# 🌟 Contributing to Gakimint
+# 🌟 Contributing to Cashubrew

-First off, thank you for considering contributing to Gakimint!
-It's people like you that make Gakimint such a great tool. 🎉
+First off, thank you for considering contributing to Cashubrew!
+It's people like you that make Cashubrew such a great tool. 🎉

 ## 🚀 Getting Started